Talking with your cooperative first could save you time and money.

 Why should you talk to Piedmont Electric before changing the electrical in your home?

 When you make major electrical updates to your house, there may be changes we need to make on our end as a result.
 To save you time (and potentially money!) we recommend calling 800.222.3107 or emailing firstname.lastname@example.org to discuss your plans with our team.

-We’ll be able to give you more information about how your project might result in changes to your Piedmont Electric service.
+Contacting us first will allow us to give you more information about how your project might result in changes to your Piedmont Electric service.

 What types of projects should you call about?

 If you’re just doing a small update like replacing appliances with similar models or purchasing new electronics, you probably don’t need to call us first.
 But if you’re planning a large-scale renovation that might result in major electrical updates, give us a quick call before getting started.
 Here are a few examples of the types of larger projects you’d want to call about first: